brimdata/zui/CODE.md

 This is here to document the design patterns chosen by the developers.
 It documents structures, abstractions, and philosophy in this repo.

+## Dependencies

+**All dependencies should be installed as development.** This app is unlike traditional web or node apps.
+All dependencies should be development dependencies unless esbuild cannot bundle it.
+The reason: before we package the app, we bundle all the code into a single file.
+The bundled JavaScript has no need to look into node_modules because all dependencies are already included in the bundle.
+When we package the app, it will include all the production dependencies in the app package.
+So, since we bundle most ourselves, there's no need to have duplicate packages in the packaged app's node_modules.

 ## FAQs

 ### How do I add a main process initializer?